eljpsm/nkn-esi/README.md

 storage) can then run at different locations or machines, while retaining a single identifier which is publicly accessible.

-NKN is also decentralized, which allows us to not worry about website certification or HTTPS for encrypted transfer.
+NKN is also decentralized, which allows us to not worry about website certification or HTTPS for encrypted transfer, as NKN has no centralized server infrastructure.
+This also means that it is not vulnerable to the same attacks.

 If this interests you, you can read more about the solution and benefits on NKN at [nkn.org](https://nkn.org/technology/our-solution/).